-During the spring 2020 CSAC meeting on November 17-18, 2020, the CSAC will review all measures assigned to Track 2.
+During the spring 2020 CSAC meeting on November 17-18, 2020, the CSAC reviewed all measures assigned to Track 2.
 A list of measures assigned to Track 1 can be found in the Executive Summary section of this report for tracking purposes, but these measures were reviewed during the fall 2019 CSAC review period.

 The extended public commenting period with NQF member support closed on May 28, 2020.
-Following the Committee's evaluation of the measures under consideration, NQF received three comments from two member organizations pertaining to the draft report and to the measures under consideration.
-All comments for each measure under consideration have been summarized in Appendix A.
+Following the Standing Committee's evaluation of the measures under review, NQF received three comments from two member organizations pertaining to the draft report and to the measures under review.
+All comments for each measure under review have been summarized in Appendix A.

-Throughout the extended public commenting period, NQF members had the opportunity to express their support ('support' or 'do not support') for each measure submitted for endorsement consideration to inform the Committee's recommendations.
+Throughout the extended public commenting period, NQF members had the opportunity to express their support (either support or do not support) for each measure submitted for endorsement consideration to inform the Standing Committee's recommendations.
 No NQF members provided their expression of support.